charleshenryhugo/Notifier/README.md

 ## Overview

 Notifier is a command line tool that can send emails and/or slack notifications.
 More notification methods are to be added.
-The supported methods are:
+Currently the supported methods are:

 - e-mails
-- Slack message (users have to obtain a slack token before using Notifier)
+- slack message (users have to obtain a slack token before using Notifier)

 ## Prerequisites

-Any environments on which golang supports are required.
+Any environments on which GOLang supports are required.
 More specifically, if you use the binary file `notifier`, then the requirements are as follows:

-- Linux or Darwin (Windows may need a small change in the source code.)
+- Darwin (Windows may need a small change in the source code.)
+- amd64

-If you have golang on your system, there are no extra requirements; `go get` will handle everything.
+If you have GOLang on your system, there are no extra requirements. `go get` will handle everything.

 Notifier is tested only on macOS.

 ## Installation

-You can install Notifier either by downloading the binary file or by using `go get`.
+You can install Notifier either by downloading the binary file `notifier` or by using `go get`.

 ### Download directly